 |Queensland Not listed||Reporting rate 0%|

-One of Australia’s most curious and distinctive species of bird, the Musk Duck is a rare vagrant to Brisbane wetlands and is Australia’s largest species of duck.
+One of Australia’s most curious and distinctive species of bird, the Musk Duck is a rare vagrant to Brisbane wetlands.
 Most records are of single birds in Brisbane, and this species is not particularly gregarious.
 Further records may come from anywhere there is suitable habitat.

 Named for the distinctive odour that breeding males emit (Gray & Fraser 2013), the Musk Duck is one of Australia’s most distinctive endemic species, and is readily identifiable from any other species of waterfowl; the Freckled Duck is superficially similar in its plumage but is structurally very different.
 Within Brisbane, Musk Ducks are a rare vagrant, with only a handful of records, although some birds have been very long-staying - one individual at Dowse Lagoon was present for over 8 months.